 A plate full of papaya with a drizzle of honey and lime is just what you need on a hot day.
 Yes, papaya, papita, or paw-paw, is a fruit which we all remember since our childhood.
 An ambrosial delight, papaya is full of goodness as papaya has various benefits both health-wise as well as cosmetic to make our life wonderful.
 It is one of the most recommended fruits for diabetics.

-Fruit of the Carica papaya plant, this delicious nectar is full of fiber and has healthy properties.
+Fruit of the Carica papaya plant, this delicious nectar is full of fibre and has healthy properties.
 Available all year round, it is versatile and can be used for sweet as well as savoury dishes.

 Papita, as it is called in Hindi, is famous for protecting vision and maintaining good eye health.
 A regular plate of papaya can prevent your eyesight from weakening.
 Ask any eye doctor and they will say ‘aye’ for papita.